Quickly turn accessibility features on or off on Mac

 Go to Accessibility Shortcuts on the right, then turn on Show in Menu Bar or Show in Control Center.

 You can also add the Hearing module to play calming sounds right from the desktop.
 See Play background sounds.

 Add or remove features from Accessibility Shortcuts

-You can change which features appear when you use the Accessibility Shortcuts panel or the Accessibility Shortcuts module in the menu bar or Control Centre.
+You can change which features appear when you use the Accessibility Shortcuts panel or the Accessibility Shortcuts module in the menu bar or Control Center.

 On your Mac, choose Apple menu > System Settings, click Accessibility in the sidebar, then click Shortcut on the right.
 (You may need to scroll down.)

-Select or deselect the tickbox next to a feature to show or hide it when you use Accessibility Shortcuts.
+Select or deselect the checkbox next to a feature to show or hide it when you use Accessibility Shortcuts.